qzan9/jni-ubmk/README.md

-# jni-ubmk
+# jni-ubmk #

-micro-benchmarking JNI ... is that necessary for modern JVM?!?
+micro-benchmarking JNI ... is that really necessary for modern JVM?!?